casdr/TaaS/README.md

 # TaaS

+## Suspended

+I stopped this "service" untill I hear more from GitHub.
+I might be abusing the service and that's not something I want.

-UTC Time as a Service
+##UTC Time as a Service

 ## How can I use this?